Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 If realistic CFO contributions could generate $50,000 in value annually, a $60,000 annual CFO cost delivers break-even.
 A $36,000 cost delivers meaningful ROI.

-Look for any hidden costs
+Check for hidden costs

-• What would cause extra fees?
+• What would trigger additional fees?

 • How is an "additional" project billed?